Daisy-D5/Simon-Game/README.md

 ## Controls

-#### Start by pressing 'Simon' button for a single light and sound to start off the game.
+#### Start by pressing 'play' button for a single light and sound to start off the game.

 ## Goal